-- A. Upon receipt of a Service Request and/or Work Order, the responsible department shall review the Building Inspection Report for that building room/area to verify the presence or absence of ACM. - B. If the building area/room is indicated as not having any ACM, work may then proceed. - C. If the building area/room is slated for abatement of ACM (Class I and II Work), the employees shall: - 1.
-Provide notification to the Ohio Environmental Protection Agency at least ten (10) working days prior to performing the work where applicable. - 2.
+- A. Upon receipt of a Service Request and/or Work Order, the responsible department shall review the Building Inspection Report for that building room/area to verify the presence or absence of ACM.
+This is done by the Crew Leader/Supervisor/Project Manager. - B. If the building area/room is indicated as not having any ACM, work may then proceed. - C. If the building area/room is slated for abatement of ACM (Class I and II Work), the employees shall: - 1.
+Provide notification to the Ohio Department of Health (ODH) and Cleveland Division of Air Quality (CDAQ) at least ten (10) working days prior to performing the work where applicable. - 2.
 Follow procedures set forth by OSHA for Class I and II Work including but not limited to: use of wet methods, blame resistant polyethylene film six (6) mil in thickness, glove bagging, erecting critical barriers, modification/isolation of building ventilation system to that area, air filtration devices (AFD's), providing for a minimum of four (4) air exchanges per hour, maintaining a negative pressure differential of at least or in excess of 0.02 inches of water. - 3.
 Notify EHS 48 hours prior to the start of the project.